-Andrew Solow is a Partner in Kaye Scholer’s New York office and a member of the firm’s Litigation Department.
-His practice focuses on complex commercial litigation and mass tort pharmaceutical product liability litigation and complex commercial litigation.
+Andrew Solow is a litigator and trial lawyer in Kaye Scholer’s New York office, focuses on mass tort pharmaceutical product liability litigation and complex commercial litigation.
 For more than 15 years, Andrew has provided counsel on litigation strategy to domestic and international corporations, individual clients, charitable trusts, and private equity funds in all phases of the litigation process, including motion practice, discovery, trial preparation and trial, alternative dispute resolution, appellate work, and end game/settlement analysis.

 Prior to joining Kaye Scholer, Andrew served as a law clerk to the Honorable Charles L. Brieant, United States District Court Judge for the Southern District of New York, from 1998 to 1999.